 Danny Duque (AKA Bruno Mars)

-Roxanne is a first year apprentice falconer working under the guidance of her sponsor Adam Chavez, owner of Adam’s Falconry Service.
+Roxanne is a second year apprentice falconer working under the guidance of her sponsor Adam Chavez, owner of Adam’s Falconry Service.
 Growing up she always knew she would work with wild animals, and birds have proven to be a perfect fit.
 In addition to training raptors, she also loves working with parrots.
 Roxanne has experience free flight training a large variety of birds for shows including ravens, hornbills, parrots, and of course birds of prey.
-She’s excited about taking this connection with the wild to a new level through falconry..
+She’s excited about taking this connection with the wild to a new level through falconry.